[Documentation] Suggestion to adjust Object.html#method-i-instance_variable_set

 (I guess another slight problem is trying to keep the whole documentation

 in a way as if it were written by a single individual who would write as

 objectively as possible.
 I understand that this is not easily feasible of

 course; just pointing it out.
 But someone else on reddit also mentioned that

 it is not necessary to word it like this, to which I agreed so since everyone

 seems too lazy to add an issue, I have to add one :P)

-Updated by chrisseaton (Chris Seaton) about 2 months ago
+Updated by chrisseaton (Chris Seaton) 4 months ago

 'Frustrating' here isn't expressing any opinion - to 'frustrate' something means to prevent it from being done.
 The effort is being frustrated, not the author of the class.
 It's the same as saying 'thereby preventing the efforts'.
 You can frustrate something good, bad or neutral.